lealceldeiro/gems/JavaCookBookProblemsAndSolutions/Chapter14/README.md

 ### Solution
 Consider using the `org.json` API , also known as JSON-Java; it’s widely used and is also used in Android.

+## 14.4 Parsing and Writing JSON with JSON-B

+### Problem

+You want to read/write JSON using a midsized, standards-conforming JSON API.

+### Solution

+Consider using JSON-B, the new Java standard (JSR-367).